Skip to content

 Phase-8 Selection Rules

-• the configured backend is read from CODIRA_INDEX_BACKEND
+• the configured backend is read from effective configuration key backend.name

 • the default backend is sqlite